 A few options:

-Ensemble Anthem allows instructors to record videos, screencasts, and audio at their computer.
-Ensemble is also convenient to store and share videos, since it is integrated with Moodle and does not take up file space.
-Click here for instructions on how to upload videos to Ensemble and add them to Moodle.
+Echo360's Universal Capture allows instructors and students to record videos, screencasts, and audio at their computer.
+Echo360 is also convenient to store and share videos, since it is integrated with Moodle and does not take up file space.
+Click here for instructions on how to upload videos to Echo360 and add them to Moodle.

-Ensemble is accessible via http://ensemble.viterbo.edu.
+Echo360 is also accessible via https://www.echo360.org.
 Bookmark this site so you can easily log on when you have a video to upload.

 Viterbo users who already use MS Teams for web conferencing might want to consider Microsoft Teams for recording presentations as well.
 In addition to web conferencing, Microsoft Teams can also be used to record webcam, capture your screen (such as a document or presentation), or both.
 Recorded videos are saved in and can be shared via Microsoft Stream.
 Click here for more information on Microsoft Teams.

 Viterbo users also already use Zoom for web conferencing, but it also works well for recording presentations.
 User the Share Screen option and then record; the same as if in a web conference with others.
 Zoom recordings are saved to Documents --> Zoom.
 Share your video by uploading to Echo360.
 Contact the firstname.lastname@example.org if you have issues logging into Echo360.

-Screencast-o-Matic is free and quite flexible.
+ScreenPal is free and quite flexible.
 It can record your face (webcam), your screen (screencast), or both together (picture-in-picture).
-The only catch is that it may not work as well on Macs, though the currents specifications indicate it should work on OSX 10.7 or later.
-Recording is as simple as going to https://screencast-o-matic.com/home and clicking "Start Recording" on the home page.
+Recording is as simple as going to https://screenpal.com/ and clicking "Start Recording" on the home page.

 When recording, you can select what you want to record (screen, webcam, or both).
-There is a 15 minute maximum for recording using the free version.
+There is a 15 minute time limit for recording using the free version.
 When finished, select how you want to publish the video.
-You can publish to YouTube or download an MP4 of the video that you can use to upload to Ensemble or Microsoft Stream.
+You can publish to YouTube or download an MP4 of the video that you can use to upload to Echo360.

-For more information on how to use Screencast-o-Matic, see the following tutorial:
+For more information on how to use ScreenPal, see the following tutorial: